 The epidural or peridural anesthesia is the introduction of a local anesthetic in the epidural space, so that the nerve endings are blocked and no signals are transmitted through them near the spinal cord.
 It was discover by the Spanish surgeon Fidel Pagés.

-The technique of epidural puncture can be performed at different levels (caudal, cervical or lumbar), being the most common the lumbar puncture, performed between lumbar vertebra, anesthetising the abdominal area.
+The technique of epidural puncture can be performed at different levels (caudal, cervical or lumbar), being the most common the lumbar puncture, performed between the lumbar vertebra, which spreads around the abdominal area.

 The epidural may be used in abdominal interventions, especially those at a infra-umbilical level, such as deliveries, inguinal hernias and testicle or bladder interventions.

 The drugs usually introduced are local anesthetics, whose effect is determined by the administered dose, low doses relief pain, whereas big doses produce muscular blockage and paralysis.